 I have co-presented several psychodynamic papers to the Tavistock & Portman NHS Foundation Trust Scientific Meeting, to the British Red Cross and to the UNHCR on the subject of my clinical experiences of trauma within the context of setting up this innovative service.

 I am also a member of the Refugee Therapy Practitioners' Forum who are practitioners who work therapeutically with asylum seekers & refugees.

-I am currently co-writing a clinical paper on organisational dynamics and clinical observations on trauma, which I hope will be published in 2017.
+I am currently co-writing a clinical paper & contributing to a book on complex trauma, organisational dynamics and clinical observations on trauma, both of which, I hope will be published in 2021.

 Training & Qualifications

 I trained & qualified as a psychodynamic psychotherapist at the internationally recognised Tavistock & Portman NHS Foundation Trust in Psychodynamic Psychotherapy accredited by the British Psychoanalytic Council.